mohammad7613/MonkyProject/README.md

 # Monkey

-This project is about investigating the interrelation between attention and reward processing mechanism
+This project is about investigating the interrelation between attention and reward-processing mechanisms.

 ## Getting started